ITEST-BME-Students/roomba/documentation/readme.md

 ## Reference frame IR camera

 If the MLX label on the camera is the top of the camera, then in the returned image
 + left is left with respect to the camera
 + up is up with respect to the camera

+## Reference frame PI camera

+If the ribbon camera is bottom of the camera, then in the returned image
++ left is left with respect to the camera
++ up is up with respect to the camera